WorldFishCenter/peskas.timor.portal/README.md

 This app is structured as an R package and makes heavy use of the [golem](https://github.com/ThinkR-open/golem) framework to organise the package.
 The user interface is heavily customised and relies on the open source dashboard template [tabler](https://tabler.io).

 Reproducibility is managed by combining docker and renv.
+This app runs in Google Cloud Run.

 ## Code of Conduct